 1 Tim 5:23 (No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments.)

 2 Tim 4:20 Erastus remained at Corinth, and I left Trophimus, who was ill, at Miletus.

 Jesus had an expectation that we would care for the sick in His Body, the Church, and not necessarily heal them.
 Take a look:

 Mat 25:34-6 Then the king will say to those on his right, “My father has blessed you!
 Come and receive the kingdom that was prepared for you before the world was created.
 When I was hungry, you gave me something to eat, and when I was thirsty, you gave me something to drink.
 When I was a stranger, you welcomed me, and when I was naked, you gave me clothes to wear.
 WHEN I WAS SICK, YOU TOOK CARE OF ME, and when I was in jail, you visited me.”

-Jesus understood the normality of sickness and physicians.
+Furthermore, Jesus clearly understood the normality of sickness and physicians.

 Luke 5:31, “Healthy people don’t need a doctor, but sick people do.”

 Yes!
-But, He has a far greater agenda than a Healing Drive Thru.
+But, He has a far greater agenda than running a healing Drive Thru.

-Psalm 41:3 The LORD will strengthen him upon the bed of languishing: thou wilt make all his bed in his sickness.
+Psalm 41:3 The LORD will strengthen him on his sickbed; in his illness you restore him to health.